Medical & Crash Carts

 Types of Medical Carts

-These carts are stocked with life-saving instruments, supplies, drugs and equipment.
-A well-stocked emergency cart saves doctors and nurses time by having what is typically required within the first 30-minutes of an emergency situation.
+Crash carts are stocked with life-saving instruments, supplies, drugs and equipment.
+A well-stocked crash cart saves doctors and nurses time by having what is typically required within the first 30-minutes of an emergency situation.
 Used supplies and instruments should be replaced after each use to ensure sterility, availability and that expired items are replenished.

 - Instruments – surgical, forceps, scalpels, scissors, sutures, syringes, needles,